Master of Health Care Administration

 Health Care Administration Master’s Degree Highlights

 DMU’s Master in Health Care Administration program prepares you to lead as an informed and highly skilled health care professional.
 You will gain the knowledge and expertise to lead new models of care while maintaining a patient-centered approach.
 As you earn an M.H.A. degree from DMU, you can expect to:

 Train with local and national leaders in health care administration

 Our M.H.A. degree online faculty members are scholars and national health care leaders with diverse professional backgrounds.
 These experts not only bring the most current topics in health care administration into the classroom, but they also prepare you to lead your own medical organization.

-For instance, associate professor Darren Liu is an accomplished author and leading voice on addressing disparities in health care, while assistant professor Tami Swenson is a local advocate for improving lives through community programs and services.
+For instance, assistant professor Tami Swenson is a local advocate for improving lives through community programs and services.

 Receive personalized mentorship and career advising

 As a graduate student in DMU’s Master of Health Care Administration program, you’ll have a full-time faculty member who serves as your academic advisor.
 This means you will receive one-on-one feedback and coaching on your progress throughout your M.H.A. degree online coursework.